OWASP/www-project-ai-security-and-privacy-guide/WAISEwhiteboard.md

 This threat refers to manupulate behaviour of the model by manipulating the parameters in the model itself in the live system (i.e. the representation of the regularities that the training process has extracted for the model to use in its task. e.g. neural network weights

 --------------------------------------
-## Sensitive data leak development-time or runtime
+## Sensitive data leak development-time or runtime (Confidentiality issue)

 ### leaking training data
 training data can be confidential because it's intellectual property.
 An attack, or an unintended failure can lead to this training data to leak.